 To find the exact times for when to plant each vegetable, download my free garden schedule below.
 It’s a printable that will allow you to fill in the dates no matter what zone you are in!

-If you would like to check out an awesome book that covers great information about gardening check out High-Yield Gardening.
+If you would like to check out an awesome book that covers great information about gardening check out High-Yield Vegetable Gardening (amazon).
 It is a book that I am always referring to and constantly learning from.

 I recommend it to all whether you’re a beginner or expert gardener!
 It goes more in depth than any other gardening book I’ve read and it teaches so much more than what is expected.

 - when to plant all vegetables plus herbs

 - how much to plant in order to harvest your desired yield